Bromsgrove Rovers F.C.: The first years

 Bromsgrove Rovers were formed in 1885 and initially played in the local Studley & District League, during which time they played on at least four grounds before arriving at Victoria Ground in 1910.
 Rovers were promoted to the Birmingham & District League in 1898, where they were runners up in the 1904–05 season.
 The club switched to the Birmingham Combination in 1908, where they were to remain until 1954 when it was absorbed into the Birmingham & District League [later renamed the West Midlands (Regional) League].
 Rovers were champions of the Combination on two occasions (1946–47 & 1959–60) and runners-up on four other occasions.
 The club also made the FA Cup first round proper for the first time in 1947, losing 2–1 to Aldershot.
 Long-serving managers during this period were Joe Wainwright (known affectionately as 'Gentleman Joe') and former Birmingham City goalkeeper Gill Merrick.

 In 1972 Rovers joined the Southern Football League, initially in Division One North.
 In 1979 the league was re-organised and they were placed in the Midland Division.
 After a series of relatively uneventful seasons the former Scottish international and West Bromwich Albion legend Bobby Hope was appointed manager.
 Hope transformed the club's ambitions, and Rovers won the Midland Division in 1985–86 to gain a place in the Premier Division.
 Rovers also won the Southern League Cup that season to achieve a league/cup double.
 In 1986–87 Rovers almost gained back to back promotions but finished Premier Division runners-up to Fisher Athletic.

 This was the start of the most successful period in the club's history, particularly under the management of Bobby Hope.
-After five years of consolidation, the 1991–92 season saw a remarkable run of 15 home wins in a row to pip Dover Athletic to the Premier Division title with a game to spare.
+After five years of consolidation, the 1991–92 season saw a remarkable run of 15 consecutive home wins to pip Dover Athletic to the Premier Division title with a game to spare.
 This saw Bromsgrove promoted to the Football Conference, the highest level of non-league football in England.